HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/tasks/voice-activity-detection.md

 Best Practices:
 1. Adjust thresholds based on your specific use case
 2. Consider the trade-off between merging segments and maintaining accuracy
-3. Always verify the final boundaries against the original audio
+3. Always validate the final boundaries against the original audio

-Note: The code includes visualization components using matplotlib, but these are optional for the core functionality.
+Note: The complete implementation includes visualization code using matplotlib, which was omitted for brevity but can be important for debugging and validation.